open-telemetry/opentelemetry-python-contrib/exporter/opentelemetry-exporter-prometheus-remote-write/README.rst

-OpenTelemetry Python SDK Prometheus Remote Write Exporter
+OpenTelemetry Prometheus Remote Write Exporter
 =========================================================

-This package contains an exporter to send `OTLP`_ metrics from the Python SDK directly to a Prometheus Remote Write integrated backend (such as Cortex or Thanos) without having to run an instance of the Prometheus server.
+This package contains an exporter to send `OTLP`_ metrics from the `OpenTelemetry Python SDK`_ directly to a `Prometheus Remote Write integrated backend`_ (such as Cortex or Thanos) without having to run an instance of the Prometheus server.
+The latest `types.proto`_ and `remote.proto`_ protocol buffers are used to create the WriteRequest.
 The image below shows the two Prometheus exporters in the OpenTelemetry Python SDK.

-Pipeline 1 illustrates the setup required for a Prometheus "pull" exporter.
+Pipeline 1 illustrates the setup required for a `Prometheus "pull" exporter`_.

 Pipeline 2 illustrates the setup required for the Prometheus Remote Write exporter.